 Students in these categories are not required to show funding for their studies when applying to the university.

 Applicants or already enrolled students who for any reason are about to discontinue their employment and thereby lose their work-visa status are eligible to apply for F-1 status in order to begin or continue their studies in the US.
-The International Office can provide instructions and facilitate the Change of Status process.
+The International Office can provide instructions and facilitate the Change of Status application to USCIS.
 It is not necessary to engage the services of an immigration attorney.

 Study Options for Tourists